cab-1729/Pandoc-Themes/README.md

 Examples for each theme stored in the _examples_ directory.

 ## Usage
+__Warning_: These templates are very liberal with packages and assume the user has the entirety of texlive installed._

 Symlink or copy the template files to your /usr/share/pandoc/data/templates/.

 Copy or symlink _pandoc-fonts_ to /usr/share/fonts/.